sdemmitt/vps/README.md

 ```

 **C) Add IP**

-Replace the following lines with your information:
+Replace YOUR_VPS_IPV4_ADDRESS with ip address of your vps:

 ```
 bind=YOUR_VPS_IPV4_ADDRESS:18808
 ```

 **D) Add Private Key**

-Replace the following lines with your information:
+Replace YOUR_MASTERNODE_PRIVATE_KEY with your private key:

 ```
 masternodeprivkey=YOUR_MASTERNODE_PRIVATE_KEY